Azati Prime: Reception

 "Azati Prime" was first aired in the United States on UPN on March 3, 2004.
 It received a 2.6/4 percent share among adults.
-This means that it was seen by 2.6 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
-Enterprise was the sixth most watched program in the timeslot, behind Smallville on The WB.
+This means that it was seen by 2.6 percent of all households, and four percent of all of those watching television at the time of the broadcast.
+Enterprise was the sixth most watched program in the time slot, behind Smallville on The WB.
 It was estimated that "Azati Prime" was watched by 4.02 million viewers, which was less than recent episodes had received.

-Michelle Erica Green of TrekNation compared elements of the episode to the Star Wars franchise, such as the Xindi superweapon standing in for the Death Star.
+Michelle Erica Green of TrekNation compared elements of the episode to the Star Wars franchise, such as the Xindi super-weapon standing in for the Death Star.
 She found the pacing made the episode "engrossing" and thought that the action sequences would qualify it for technical Emmy Awards.
-She said that the one flaw in the episode was the characterisation of Archer and T'Pol, as she felt that some of their actions were implausible.
+She said that the one flaw in the episode was the characterization of Archer and T'Pol, as she felt that some of their actions were implausible.
 Jamahl Epsicokhan on his website Jammer's Reviews, gave "Azati Prime" a rating of three and a half out of four.
 He thought it was compelling and was impressed with how elements of earlier episodes were brought together, also saying that it was "possibly the most entertaining episode of Enterprise yet this season".
-Aint It Cool News gave the episode a rating of 3.5 out of 5, and generally praised the episode but complained that Archer found himself in a prison cell yet again.
-Film and television critic Jordan Hoffman gave the episode four out of five, and said that the Xindi storyline was reaching a peak.
+Aint It Cool News gave the episode a rating of 3.5 out of five, and generally praised the episode, but complained that Archer found himself in a prison cell yet again.
+Film and television critic Jordan Hoffman gave the episode four out of five, and said that the Xindi story-line was reaching a peak.

-In 2005, James Gray writing for The Digital Fix said "Azati Prime" was probably the best episode in the series yet, and had the best space battle scene of all Star Trek television and movies up to that time.

-In 2019, Io9/Gizmodo ranked the fictional spacecraft design shown in this episode, the Enterprise-J, as the 11th best version of starship Enterprise of the Star Trek franchise.
+James Gray writing for The Digital Fix said "Azati Prime" was probably the best episode in the series yet, and had the best space battle scene of all Star Trek television and movies up to that time.
+Io9 ranked the spacecraft design shown in this episode, the Enterprise-J, as the eleventh best version of the starship Enterprise in the Star Trek franchise.